-It's time to sell yourself – but keep focused because you need to give a good overview of what you can do in relation to the position for which you are applying.
+Sell yourself by providing a good overview of what you can do in relation to the position for which you are applying.
 It helps if you have a strong personal brand and an understanding of the strengths you bring to the table.

-Summarise your work experience and the professional skills you have acquired.
-Concentrate on aspects of your experience that relate to the job.
-If marketing is a prerequisite for this job and you have marketing as part of your skills set, then make sure you focus on your experience in this field.
+Summarise your work experience and the professional skills you have acquired, concentrating on the aspects of your experience that relate to the job.
+For instance, if marketing is a prerequisite for the role and you have experience in marketing, make sure that you focus on your accomplishments in this area.

 You could also refer to your education and tell the interviewer where and what you studied – include notable snippets like your majors, significant awards or a distinction average, but only if the subjects you studied are relevant to the job.
 You may want to briefly describe why you chose your subject area and career path; a well-told story or anecdote can help to break the ice and connect with the interviewer.

 Don't ramble on: keep to the point (no more than four points in total) and don't waste time on irrelevant information like 'My name is' – trust me, they know what your name is if you've been invited for an interview.
 Make sure that each point hits the mark for the job.
 The hiring manager already has your resume, too, but it's your job to help them connect the dots between what they know about you and what you can do for them.

-Finish off by briefly outlining your career plans and how the job on offer fits into those plans, and your enthusiasm for the role.
+Finish off by briefly outlining your career plans, how the job on offer fits into those plans, and your enthusiasm for the role.